Eudorina

-Eudorina is a paraphyletic genus in the volvocine green algae clade.
-Eudorina colonies consist of 16, 32 or 64 individual cells grouped together.
-Each individual cell contains flagella which allow the colony to move as a whole when the individual cells beat their flagella together.
-Description by GM Smith (1920, p 95):
+Eudorina is a genus of green algae in the family Volvocaceae, containing about seven species.
+It has a cosmopolitan distribution in freshwater habitats.

 Description

 Eudorina colonies typically consist of 16, 32 or 64 cells, each of which is similar to Chlamydomonas reinhardtii.
 These cells are bedded within an extracellular matrix composed of glycoproteins.
 Colonies are spherical and motile, with motility derived from the flagellated individual cells.
-Eudorina is facultatively sexual, meaning colonies can reproduce either sexually or asexually.
-During development, each Chlamydomonas-like cell undergoes several rounds of division to form plakeas, which then invert to form daughter colonies before hatching out of the mother colony.
+Cells are ovoid or spherical, each with two equal flagella.
+(In one species Eudorina compacta, the cells essentially touch each other, and are strikingly angular due to mutual compression.)